near/docs/docs/2.develop/faq/faqs.md

 ---

-## Miscellaneous {#miscellaneous}

-### If a developer writes a vulnerable or malicious dApp, is a validator implicitly taking on risk? {#if-a-developer-writes-a-vulnerable-or-malicious-dapp-is-a-validator-implicitly-taking-on-risk}

-No.

-We have handled the potential damages to the network on the protocol level.
-For example, we have a lot of limiters that constrain how much data you can pass into a function call or how much compute you can do in one function call, etc.

-That said, smart contract developers will need to be responsible for their own dApps, as there is no stage gate or approval process.
-All vulnerability can only damage the smart contract itself.
-Luckily, updating smart contracts is very smooth on NEAR, so vulnerabilities can be updated/patched to an account in ways that cannot be done on other blockchains.

----

 ## Common questions and issues {#common-questions-and-issues}

 Here is where you can find what common errors and issues people troubleshoot as they build.